CrisisTextLine/interview-starter/README.md

 ## Linting

 If you install an eslint plugin in your editor you should be able to see lint errors inline next to you code.
-You can also run eslint from the command line with `npm run lint`
+You can also run eslint from the command line with `npm run -s lint`